The Latest Cholesterol Treatment Breakthroughs

 Another class of drugs already available to treat high cholesterol are injectable medications called PCSK9 inhibitors.
-One promising drug currently under study in this category is Inclisiran, says Dr. Zusman, and it works a bit differently from other PCSK9 inhibitors.
+The two drugs for this are alirocumab and evolocumab.
+A third promising drug currently under study that targets PCSK9 is Inclisiran, says Dr. Zusman.
+It works a bit differently from the PCSK9 inhibitors.

 Inclisiran was only recently approved for use in Europe, explains James Underberg, M.D, lipid specialist at the Center for the Prevention of Cardiovascular Diseases at NYU Langone Health in New York City, and it’s expected to be approved in the United States soon.